 Towards the end of pregnancy, the placenta passes antibodies from the mother to the baby that weren’t allowed to transfer earlier, conveying passive immunity to the baby for about 3 months.
 But only some kinds of antibodies can pass – ones acquired a while ago.
 Diseases caught and fought off whilst pregnant don’t transfer!

-For more about the placenta, see our blog post on the subject.
+For more about the placenta, see our blog post or article on the subject.

 Healthy adults humans are usually asymptomatic (though some get flu-like symptoms) and are considered dead-end accidental hosts, because toxoplasma gondii can only reproduce in cats – and wants to get back in cats.
 Some people think that toxoplasmosis can even change your behaviour, driving you to like cats, hang out with cats and, if you’re a rat, end up eaten by cats so the parasite can get back in cats.